 1.4 examine the issues identified in the consultation process; and

 1.5 provide any observations, findings, and appropriate recommendations for improvements and certainty to the ongoing operation of the LVIG regime.

 - Report on and assess any relevant international developments and experiences regarding the collection of GST and other consumption taxes on LVIG.

-The Board has appointed Board members Dr Julianne Jaques QC and Tanya Titman to lead the review.
-They will be assisted by a working group comprising industry experts, members of the tax profession, and representatives of the ATO, the Treasury, and Australian Border Force.
-They will conduct targeted consultation with stakeholders in the business community and government throughout the review process.
+The Board appointed Board members Dr Julianne Jaques QC and Tanya Titman to lead the review.
+They were assisted by a working group comprising industry experts, members of the tax profession, and representatives of the ATO, the Treasury, and Australian Border Force.
+Throughout the review process the working group conducted targeted consultation with stakeholders in the business community and government.

-The Board is asked to report back to the Government by 17 December 2021.
+The Board completed its report on 17 December 2021.

-If you would like further information, please contact the Board of Taxation Secretariat at LVIG@taxboard.gov.au or +61 2 6263 4366.
+For further information about the Board’s report: Review of GST on low value imported goods, please contact the Board of Taxation Secretariat at email@example.com or 02 6263 4366.